jleonard/socrates-web-app/README.md

 `app/routes/web-stt/components/voice-bars/tsx` - this is just a presentation component to display audio bars when the player is playing.
 No important logic in here.

+> Below is the original Remix readme.
+Other than adding the web-stt folder this is a vanilla Remix project

 ---

 # Welcome to Remix!